Home

 (left) Piazza Galeno; (right) Viale Regina Margherita

-This part of Rome can be reached via the Circle Line.
-Piazza Galeno, a stop on that line, is known for the extravagant home of sculptor Ettore Ximenes.
+This part of Rome can be reached via the tramway Circle Line.
+Piazza Galeno, a stop on that line, is known for the extravagant house of sculptor Ettore Ximenes.
 In the area there are several buildings which could suit the needs of an ambassador with budget constraints.

 (left) Corner between Viale della Regina Margherita and Via Nomentana; (right) S. Roberto Bellarmino